Latest posts by Chuck Gross (see all)

 It’s like a regular Pavel Moc sword, but smaller!

 Hey there, it’s time for my first gear review!
-While I don’t intend to do many reviews, my first feder was one that’s not very common and not something that I’d seen reviewed before.
+My first feder was one that’s not very common and not something that I’d seen reviewed before.
 Since my go-to place for gear reviews is Measure and Weigh.
 I’ll be borrowing their review format, with one exception: I like the idea of having both an initial impression *AND* a review after a few months.

 Generally, Pavel Moc’s products are sold through his website and shipped from the Czech Republic without a US distributor; however, some of my friends at Broken Plow here in Pittsburgh had ordered a batch of “Mini Mocs.”
 Because of that, many of them were sold in a relatively short period of time, and I was able to reach out to those people who purchased them to get their reviews as well.
 So we have additional reviews from Jorge Vendries and Geoff Wilkerson.